YuhaoZhang00/shanghai-metro-guess-game-solver/README.md

 ## TODO

-- solver
+- functionalities to be added to the solver
+    1. guess on min stations and min transfers
+    1. next best guess
-- TODO: functionalities to be added to the player
+- functionalities to be added to the player
     1. strict remaining which also counts into min stations and min transfers
     1. Suggest next best guess based on remaining stations